psaharey/JINJA-Template/README.md

 # JINJA-Template
-Customizing jinja temlate in own print format
+Customizing jinja temlate in company print format.

+There is a problem of variable scope.
+Trying to resolve that.